AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/upgrading/upgrading-your-msi-package.md

 1. Navigate to [this page in the appexchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000001SVZmEAO){target="_blank"}.

-1. Log in to your Salesforce instance (the one connected to your Marketo instance, can be sandbox or production) from the top-right corner in the page from Step One.
-You must have Admin privileges to install/upgrade a managed package in Salesforce.
+1. Log in to your [!DNL Salesforce] instance (the one connected to your Marketo instance, can be sandbox or production) from the top-right corner in the page from Step One.
+You must have Admin privileges to install/upgrade a managed package in [!DNL Salesforce].

-1. Click the **Get It Now** button.
+1. Click the **[!UICONTROL Get It Now]** button.
 You'll be asked to choose where you’d like to install.
 You'll be given the option to upgrade since you already have a previous version of MSI.
 Choose an option based on the account you logged into during Step One.

    >[!TIP]
    >
    >We recommend you test this on your sandbox instance before upgrading your production instance.

-1. You can upgrade the package by choosing “Install for Admins Only” (and provide MSI access to specific profiles later), “Install for All Users,” or, “Install for Specific Profiles.”
+1. You can upgrade the package by choosing “[!UICONTROL Install for Admins Only]” (and provide MSI access to specific profiles later), “[!UICONTROL Install for All Users],” or, “[!UICONTROL Install for Specific Profiles].”
 In this example we're choosing Admins Only.
-When you've made your selection, click **Upgrade**.
+When you've made your selection, click **[!UICONTROL Upgrade]**.

    ![](assets/four.png)